groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-stl-to-pdf.md

 id: convert-stl-to-pdf
 url: conversion/net/convert-stl-to-pdf
 title: Convert STL to PDF
-description: "This guide explains how to convert stereolithography STL file to PDF document using C# and GroupDocs.Conversion for .NET library."
+description: "STL format represents Stereolithography with .stl extension.
+Learn how to convert STL to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert STL to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

-STL, abbreviation for stereolithography, is an interchangeable file format that represents 3-dimensional surface geometry.
-The file format finds its usage in several fields such as rapid prototyping, 3D printing and computer-aided manufacturing.
+STL, an abbreviation for stereolithography, is an interchangeable file format that represents 3-dimensional surface geometry.
+The file format finds its usage in several fields such as rapid prototyping, 3D printing, and computer-aided manufacturing.
 It represents a surface as a series of small triangles, known as facets, where each facet is described by a perpendicular direction and three points representing the vertices of the triangle.
-Resultant data is used by applications to determine the cross section of the 3D shape to be built by the fabber.
-There is no information available in the STL file format for representation of colour, texture or other common CAD model attributes.

-To convert STL to PDF file in C# just call `Convert` method like shown below:
+To convert from Stereolithography (.stl) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source STL file